Gordes tourism & sightseeing

-Gordes is a beautiful traditional Provencal 'village on a rock' with narrow cobbled streets that wind ever higher through the tall, ancient houses to the church and castle at the top, with views across the Luberon mountains and region.
+Gordes is a lovely traditional Provencal 'village on a rock' with narrow cobbled streets that wind ever higher through the tall, ancient houses to the church and castle that stand above the village, with views across the Luberon mountains and region.
 It is often said to be the most photogenic of the Provencal villages - no mean accolade, given the competition.
 And it is the most visited of all the villages in the region.

 An important part of the attraction of Gordes is the view of the village when it is seen from across the valley.
 From here you can appreciate the whole village running in terraces down the slope of the hill, with carefully planted Italian Poplar trees and plants breaking the whiteness of the village.
 This (on a sunny day) is one of the great views of France!

 The highlight of Gordes is...Gordes itself.
 It is a simply lovely, traditional Provencal hilltop village, and has a myriad of narrow and cobbled streets that wind their way ever upwards to the church, castle and fine views that await you at the top.

 Many of the houses, in the white stone of the region, are now pristinely restored and often include impressive stone doorways and windows, and interspersed with luxury shops and restaurants (especially around the village square).

 France This Way comment: the village itself, while very attractive, almost fails to live up to the high expectations that the view as you approach has prepared you for.
 In some respects the number of tourists in Gordes mean it is not so evocative to explore as some of the others in the region such as Menerbes or Lacoste - but a visit is still highly recommended!

 The castle, the most important historical monument in the village and also now carefully restored, was originally built in 1031 (or earlier, its exact origins are unknown) and then rebuilt in 1525.
 It is now an imposing monument with its high stone walls and round towers.